AguaClara/String-Digester/Spring 2019/String_Digester_Final_Report_Draft.md

 ## Future Work
 Next semester, the team will continue to run tests with  0.3mm Dacron strings.
 Capillary action tests will be run with synthetic wastewater to test for biofilm growth and preferential pathways.
 The team will also begin testing Aramid ropes.
 Micro-tubing with the peristaltic pump will be used to test the same parameters as was tested for the single chains and single strings.
 The micro-tubing will allow a much smaller flow rate necessary for the thinner string.
 In addition, the team will purchase several more strings that are synthetic hydrophilic materials.
-Further, the rate of oxygen diffusion into the string will be calculated to assure that enough can diffuse into the surface of the string to reach the necessary biological oxygen demand (BOD). **[It is necessary to perform BOD?
+Further, the rate of oxygen diffusion into the string will be calculated to assure that enough can diffuse into the surface of the string to reach the necessary biological oxygen demand (BOD).
+The team has collaborated with students from CEE 4530 to work on calculating the rate of oxygen diffusion of the Dacron string, and once that is completed by the students, the team will integrate this data into our future research. **[It is necessary to perform BOD?
 I don't know what this sentence is saying...--Addressed GS]** .
 The future of this team primary relies on finding an appropriate material that will allow for biofilm growth and not be susceptible to degrading.

 In addition, the team will also have to figure out a way to efficiently create a matrix with the strings and have an even distribution system.